CryptoBreach/cryptobreach.github.io/index.md

 Now if you're not experienced with assembly I'm sure your very confused right now.
 That's alright though, we're going to learn what all this means.
 Let's start from the top, where the first "int 0x80" instruction is passed.
 This is known as a syscall instruction, it let's the processor know to interpret the current registers as such.

 Moving up 1 position, we see the instruction "mov al,0x66".
 0x66 converted to Hex is 102.
 Every syscall has an integer assigned to it so it can be identified and processed as it's specific function.
-This syscall (102) points to "socketcall".
+If we inspect "/usr/include/i386-linux-gnu/asm/unistd_32.h" we can see syscall (102) points to "socketcall".

 ```
 #define __NR_socketcall         102